jup-ag/jupiter-quote-api-node/README.md

 ## Installation

-To use the [Your Website] API client, you need to have Node.js and npm (Node Package Manager) installed.
+To use the Jupiter API client, you need to have Node.js and npm (Node Package Manager) installed.
 Then, you can install the package using npm:

 ```bash
 npm install @jup-ag/api